-When it comes to customer correspondence, the little things like grammar and spelling are big things.
+When it comes to customer correspondence, little things like grammar and spelling are big things.
 Take time to pay attention to the details and make sure your letter is free of mistakes.

-If you’re unsure of spelling, use a dictionary.
+If you’re unsure of the spelling, use a dictionary.
 Double-check and triple-check the spelling of each customer’s name.
 How appreciative can you be if you don’t even have the customer’s name straight?